panther-labs/pounce/README.md

-# Pounce: Composable React Primitives for Building UI Dashboards.
+# Pounce: A Set of Composable React Primitives for Building UI Dashboards

 [![CircleCI](https://circleci.com/gh/panther-labs/pounce/tree/master.svg?style=svg)](https://circleci.com/gh/panther-labs/pounce/tree/master)

 ## Description

 This project contains common UI components for building dashboards written in TypeScript.

-It is currently a work in progress, and proper SemVer support will be added soon.
+**It is currently a work in progress**, and proper [SemVer](http://semver.org/) support will be added soon.

 Documentation is available on [http://pouncejs.surge.sh/](http://pouncejs.surge.sh/).